 By the time of his death in 1913 Wallace was the world’s most famous contemporary scientist.
 Large numbers of obituary notices appeared in newspapers and other publications worldwide which paid tribute to him.
 The Daily Mirror (London) commented on 8 November 1913 that “Science has lost its 'grand old man' Dr. Alfred Russel Wallace, the greatest of all modern scientists--co-originator with Charles Darwin of the theory of natural selection--died yesterday at his home..."
 Current Opinion (New York) summed up these tributes in January 1914 by stating that "Only a great ruler could have been accorded by the press of the world any such elaborate obituary recognition as was evoked by the death of Alfred Russel Wallace..."

 After Wallace's death his intellectual legacy was soon overshadowed by Darwin’s for a variety of complex reasons and this remained the case for many decades.
-In recent years, however, interest in Wallace has been steadily increasing, as indicated, for example, by the fact that nine biographies have appeared since the year 2000 - more than doubling the number published since his death.
-Wallace is now becoming the focal point for researches in a range of disciplines, but work on him is often frustrated by the difficulty of obtaining copies or transcripts of his correspondence.
-His letters contain much information which is absent from his published works: ranging from details of interest to biographers attempting to document his life, to information useful to biologists studying the vast number of important natural history specimens he collected during his travels around the Malay Archipelago (Singapore, Malaysia and Indonesia).
+In recent years, however, interest in Wallace has been steadily increasing, as indicated, for example, by the fact that about fourteen biographies have appeared since the year 2000 - more than doubling the number published since his death.
+Wallace is now becoming the focal point for researches in a range of disciplines, but work on him is often frustrated by the difficulty of obtaining copies or transcripts of his correspondence and other manuscripts.
+His manuscripts contain much information which is absent from his published works: ranging from details of interest to biographers attempting to document his life, to information useful to biologists studying the vast number of important natural history specimens he collected during his travels around the Malay Archipelago (Singapore, Malaysia, East Timor and Indonesia).
 A list of his correspondents reads like a “who’s who” of 19th century science and society and includes Charles Darwin, Thomas Henry Huxley, Charles Lyell, Joseph Dalton Hooker, Henry Walter Bates, Richard Spruce, Francis Galton, Sir William Thiselton-Dyer, William Henry Fox Talbot, Herbert Spencer, Charles Kingsley, Lord Morley and Gertrude Jekyll, amongst others.
-Unfortunately, however, Wallace's correspondence is scattered amongst the libraries of c.
-100 institutions in several countries and only a very small proportion of it has ever been published.
+Unfortunately, however, Wallace's correspondence and other manuscripts are scattered amongst the libraries of c.
+180 institutions in several countries and only a very small proportion of it has ever been published.
 Most of the letters which have been are contained in Wallace's 1905 autobiography My Life; A Record of Events and Opinions and Marchant's 1916 book Alfred Russel Wallace; Letters and Reminiscences, but unfortunately these transcripts contain many errors and even important omissions of text.

-Making high quality digitized images of the Wallace letters available will also help preserve these often fragile documents.
+Making high quality digitized images of Wallace's manuscripts available will also help preserve these often fragile documents.
 It will reduce to a minimum any handling whilst allowing researchers to view the originals.
-It will also provide a view of the spatial layout of the page, the color and size of the paper, the type of ink, and even the legibility of handwriting that are all insightful components of the correspondence that are lost if one does not have access to the original physical artifact.
+It will also provide a view of the spatial layout of the page, the color and size of the paper, the type of ink, and even the legibility of handwriting that are all insightful components of the manuscripts which are lost if one does not have access to the original physical artifact.